Columbus business owners say 1916 Battle of Columbus drives current tourism

 At Los Milagros Hotel just right down the street, pictures of Villa also cover the wall.

-“No one knows for sure why he raided (Columbus),” he said.
+“No one knows for sure why he raided (Columbus),” Phillip Skinner, the owner of the hotel said.
 “There are five or six theories out there.”

 “Palomas has a party for them, dinner and then those riders get special permission to cross and then there is a switching of flags,” he said.